Force Policy: Learning Hybrid Force-Position Control Policy under Interaction Frame for Contact-Rich Manipulation: Acknowledgement

 \section{Acknowledgement}

+This work is supported by the New Generation Artificial Intelligence --- National Science and Technology Major Project (No. 2025ZD0122901), the Science and Technology Major Project of Jiangsu Province (No. BG2024041), Shanghai Artificial Intelligence Laboratory, and XPLORER PRIZE grants.

-We would like to thank Yiming Wang from Shanghai Jiao Tong University for insightful discussions on theoretical formulation; Zhipeng Zhang from Flexiv for his support on the arm-to-arm teleoperation system with force feedback; Wenbo Tang from Flexiv for discussions about the robot controller; Peishen Yan and Chunyu Xue from Shanghai Jiao Tong University for writing advice and proofreading; and Lijia Yao from Noematrix for suggestions on figure design.
+We would like to thank Yiming Wang from Shanghai Jiao Tong University for insightful discussions on theoretical formulation; Zhipeng Zhang from Flexiv for his support on the arm-to-arm teleoperation system with force feedback; Wenbo Tang from Flexiv for discussions about the robot controller; Peishen Yan and Chunyu Xue from Shanghai Jiao Tong University for writing advice and proofreading; Lijia Yao from Noematrix for suggestions on figure design; Junchao Zhang from Noematrix for his help on evaluations; and Shangning Xia and Linhao Chen from Noematrix for discussions.